E-debug-dotcom/E-debug-dotcom/README.md

 ## ⚡ Fun Facts

 - 💡 I enjoy contributing to open-source projects.
-- 🚗 Always working on automating tasks at home.
+- 🚗 I always working on automating tasks at home.
 - 🎮 I'm a fan of strategy and puzzle games.

 ---